3D Visualization 101 for Product Companies

 How a CGI Project Works

 3D visualization for product sales and marketing slowly supplants traditional photography.
 High quality, convenience, creativity and relatively low cost have won over many businesses.
-However, there are many companies who find CGI imagery tempting, but think that the technology is intimidating.
+However, there are many companies that find CGI imagery tempting but think that the technology is intimidating.
 How does it work?